dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of push buttons that appear on menus.

 .. figure:: images/gadgets-31.png
    :align: center

-   :alt:
+   The class of push buttons that appear on menus.

 The *default?:* init-keyword sets the default value for the push menu button gadget.